mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 	- `virt-manager` (GUI for VM management)
 - `virtinst`
 - `qemu-system`
+- `libguestfs-tools` (tools for accessing and modifying virtual machine disk images)

 The current user is added to libvirtd group automatically.
-Use `adduser <user> libvirtd` to add other users if necessary (log out and back in).
+Use `sudo usermod -a -G libvirtd <user>` to add other users if necessary (log out and back in).
+Check also that you belong to the kvm group and if not, run `sudo usermod -a -G kvm <user>`.

+For libguestfs tools like `virt-cat`, `virt-edit` and `virt-sysprep` to work (on Ubuntu), run the following commands after installing the package.
+For more detailed instructions see [here](http://libguestfs.org/guestfs-faq.1.html#downloading-installing-compiling-libguestfs).

+{% highlight bash %}
+sudo update-guestfs-appliance
+sudo chmod 0644 /boot/vmlinuz*
+{% endhighlight %}

 <a name="bridge"></a>Bridged Networking
 -----------------